poohcom1/godot-private-exports/README.md

 | Setting      | Description                                                                                                                                            | Default  |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------ | -------- |
 | Display Mode | `Always`: modifier always shown <br /> `Selected`: only shown on selected properties <br /> `Modified`: only shown on modified and selected properties | `Always` |

+## Development

+### Testing

+Testing is done manually in the `test/tests.gd`.
+It's an EditorScript, so we just run it and check that no asserts are failing.